-New Jersey to Require Masks Outdoors Per Governor's Order
+New Jersey Gov. Phil Murphy: 'Masks Are Now Required Outdoors'

 — Governor Phil Murphy (@GovMurphy) July 8, 2020

-“Coronavirus doesn’t care what political party you belong to,” he said in another post, adding:
+“Coronavirus doesn’t care what political party you belong to,” he said in another post, adding: “It doesn’t care what you may or may not think about masking up.
+It doesn’t care about you or your family.
+It just wants to kill you and move on to the next victim.
+It does care if you wear a mask.
+Period, full stop.”

 Coronavirus doesn’t care what political party you belong to.